simplesconsultoria/sc.embedder/README.rst

 site.

-You can easily embed content from Flickr, SlideShare, SoundCloud, Vimeo, Wikipedia, YouTube, and many other supporting the `oEmbed`_ format especification.
+You can easily embed content from Flickr, SlideShare, SoundCloud, Vimeo, Wikipedia, YouTube, and many other.

 Mostly Harmless
 ---------------